ilyaskurikhin/docassemble-easyciation/docassemble/easyciation/data/templates/statutes.md

 Art.
 3 **Purpose**

-1. The association has the following objects:
+1. The association has the following purposes:

 % for goal in goals:
 a. ${ goal };
 % endfor

-2. To this end, it aims notably to: ${ primary_goal }